 Executive coaching works with your employees and can be utilised for a number of reasons; not limited to getting past an impasse, removing a stumbling block or drawing out and building on strengths.
 Executive coaching will also cover leadership coaching as part of the overall coaching process and can, therefore, be useful for senior leaders as well as an executive.

 Executive coaching can be approached on a one-to-one basis or a group setting and for this reason, an executive coach can be hired by both an individual or a company.
 However, if the organisation, executive and the executive coach work in partnership, this will help achieve maximum impact.

 Business coaching is best suited to working with the Managing Director, Owner or Senior Executive in order to better-set goals, improve decision making, reach goals faster and enhance relationships - it will also incorporate leadership coaching for marked management progression.

 Both executive coaching and business coaching can have a positive impact on your company.
-When looking to bring a coach in it is important to take a step back, identify what your true needs are in order to get the most out of the experience and choose the right type of coaching for your company.
+When looking to invest in executive coaching it is important to take a step back, identify what your true needs are in order to get the most out of the experience and choose the right type of coaching for your company.
 It is essential to define the process and key goals throughout as this will enable both the organisation and coaches to evaluate the outcomes and adjust accordingly.
-Studies have shown that coaching can be effective at reducing procrastination and facilitating goal attainment -overall, coaching will help a number of areas across the organisation.
+Studies have shown that executive coaching can be effective at reducing procrastination and facilitating goal attainment -overall, coaching will help a number of areas across the organisation.